JudaristFullstackProCoder/Store-api-microservice/README.md

 For testing this api i started using a vscode extension called [Thunder Client](https://www.thunderclient.com/), but i realise that this is not efficient.
 Testing the Api with testing librairy may be more sufficient and more simple.
 For testing i use [chai-http](https://www.chaijs.com/plugins/chai-http/), [axios](https://axios-http.com/), [chai](https://www.chaijs.com/), and [mocha](https://mochajs.org/).

+## About Elasticsearch

+For product search to be possible, products must be stored in mongodb and Elasticsearch at the same time.
+However mongodb will be used as the main storage as Elasticsearch will be used only for research.
+It will be possible to search for products with very advanced criteria thanks to Elasticsearch.
+When a product is therefore created, an event will be triggered which will trigger the registration of the product in elasticsearch.
+NB: Products stored in Elasticsearch will first be populated using mongoose's `populated` method.
+NB: The products in Mongodb will therefore be updated, each time those are modified in mongodb.

 ## store properties

 The api manage crud of store, each store have his properties (id, name, settings, shopkeeper) and settings